 If you’re considering how to decide where to travel in Italy and beaches are a priority, consider Sardinia.
 Expect long strips of sand and hidden coves only accessible by hiking or boat and transparent waters that shimmer in the sunlight.

-You’ll find the Italian Riviera in Liguria, right on the Mediterranean.
-The coastline has countless beaches, plus gorgeous towns (including the famed Cinque Terre) that make this one of the most beautiful places in Italy.
+The Italian Riviera is located in Liguria, right on the Mediterranean.
+Its coastline has countless beaches and gorgeous towns (including the famed Cinque Terre), making it one of the most beautiful places in Italy.

 Italy’s boot, including Puglia and Calabria, gets tons of sun and has hundreds of miles of coastline!
 Even with Puglia’s growing popularity, you’ll encounter far fewer travelers in either of these beach destinations than other Italy spots.